 Navigate your scene

-In the upper left of your screen are the navigation controls.
+The navigation controls are at the upper left of your screen and are described as follows:

 - Click Initial view to return to the initial camera position.